-To Play a Compact Disc
+Playing a Compact Disc

 Don't use the mini-discs (three-inch singles).
-They will eject, but they won't play.
+They will eject, and they won't play.
 Use only full-size compact discs.

 With the audio system on, insert a disc into the slot with the label side up.
-CD will appear on the display and track 1 will begin to play.
+CD will appear on the display and track one will begin to play.
 If both a tape and a compact disc are loaded into the system, press CA/CD to select the one you want.